leniad/dsp-emulator/README.md

         -MSM5205
             +Rewrited all sound playing functions
-            +Make all variables, adpcm ROMS, and timing internal, removed all variables from drivers +Make standart adpcm play functions by default, removed all repeated funcions from drivers +CPU
+            +Make all variables, adpcm ROMS, and timing internal, removed all variables from drivers +Make standard adpcm play functions by default, removed all repeated functions from drivers +CPU
         -M68000
             +Fixed some timings